yesworkflow-org/yw-prototypes/README.md

 ### 5. Run YesWorkflow on the example python script

 The [`example.py`](https://raw.githubusercontent.com/yesworkflow-org/yw-prototypes/master/src/main/resources/example.py "example.py") script  is useful for demonstrating YesWorkflow capabilities.
 You can download it to your computer [here](https://raw.githubusercontent.com/yesworkflow-org/yw-prototypes/master/src/main/resources/example.py "example.py").
-(If you have cloned the `yw-prototypes` repository, the script is in the `src/main/resources` directory.)
 In the examples below it is assumed that `example.py` is in your current working directory.

 #### Extracting YW comment lines